openpdfsaucer/openpdfsaucer/README.md

 ## Contributing

   Please send all pull requests.
-Make sure that your contributions can be released with a dual LGPL and MPL license.
+Make sure that your contributions can be released with a LGPL license.
 In particular, pull requests to the OpenPDF project must only contain code that you have written yourself.
 GPL or AGPL licensed code will not be acceptable.

-To contribute code to the OpenPDF project, your GitHub account must contain your real name, so that we can verify your identity.
-This is to ensure the trust, security and integrity of the OpenPDF project, and to prevent security incidents such as the "XZ Utils backdoor".
+To contribute code to the OpenPDFSaucer project, your GitHub account must contain your real name, so that we can verify your identity.
+This is to ensure the trust, security and integrity of the OpenPDFSaucer project, and to prevent security incidents such as the "XZ Utils backdoor".
 Knowning the real name of the contributors will also identify and prevent conflict of interests.